cain9209/multibuzzer/README.md

 ### Development

 - Prerequisites: node and a package manager (e.g. npm, yarn)
+- Run `yarn init` to initialize project
 - Run `yarn install` to install dependencies
-- Run `yarn dev` to run local client on localhost:4000 and local server on localhost:4001
+- Run `npm start` to run local client on localhost:4000 and local server on localhost:4001
+- Run `yarn client` to start application after starting the server on localhost:4001

 ### Deployment
+`npm install howler` for sound

 - Build React app using `yarn build`
 - Run `yarn start` to run the Koa server, which will serve the built React app (via '/build'), as well as operate both the boardgame.io server and lobby